JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

 Once you've finished your first test, you can:

-* Try to write another test using other [`kotlin.test` functions](https://kotlinlang.org/api/latest/kotlin.test/kotlin.test/)
+* Try to write another test using other [kotlin.test](https://kotlinlang.org/api/latest/kotlin.test/kotlin.test/) functions.
 * [Create your first application](jvm-spring-boot-restful.md) with Kotlin and Spring Boot.
 * Watch video [tutorials on YouTube](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGDPsneZWaOFg0H2wsundyGr) that show how to use Spring Boot with Kotlin & JUnit 5.